 The waiting room game begins – and the first thing I get is a sedative.
 I swallow the tiny pill and feel super calm (although I wasn’t crazy nervous before as well).
 Manuel joins the seat next to me – he gets two pills – just in case 😉 Jana also sits down with him and manages to calm him down just by talking to him and giving comfort!
 After this I get five different kinds of eye drops.
 I honestly don’t remember all of them, but the first was an anaesthetic – and it made my eyes feel numb within a matter of minutes.

 One last joke and off we go to the room adjacent to the waiting room.
 I sit down and my doctor – the head physician Dr. med.
 Radovan Piovarči – explains the whole surgery to me in full detail – step by step.
 I feel super comforted by this explanation and off we go to the final room – the surgery room.
-It looks just like your dentist’s room.
+It looks just like your dentist’s office.
 One flat bed in the middle and the laser device that you will be rolled under.
 It’s not as big and impressive as I would’ve imagined (I heard this laser – the Zeiss Visumax – costs about 5 million Euros).

 The ReLEx smile treatment – step by step explanation